Soojung Ahn.

 Over the past three years, I have explored the effects of non-tariff barriers on agricultural trade, the influence of global crises like the COVID-19 pandemic, and geopolitical conflicts, such as the Russia-Ukraine war, on global trade dynamics.
 My work has also extended to the positive impacts of data transparency and regional trade agreements on international commerce.

-Currently, I am engrossed in development economics pertaining to fisheries, where I scrutinize the socioeconomic effects of Illegal, Unreported, and Unregulated (IUU) fishing on the South China Sea’s small-scale fishers.
+Currently, I am engrossed in development economics pertaining to energy and fisheries, where I scrutinize the socioeconomic effects of Illegal, Unreported, and Unregulated (IUU) fishing on the South China Sea’s small-scale fishers.
 My dissertation, “Food Security and Livelihoods in the Face of Crisis: Examining the Impacts of COVID-19 and Distant Water Fleet Operations,” embodies my commitment to understanding and addressing the challenges in our global food systems.

 Research Interests